How to find a unicorn: a novel model-free, unsupervised anomaly detection method for time series: Analysis of real-world data

 \subsubsection{Polysomnography dataset}

-We analysed a part of the first recording of the MIT-BIH polysomnographic database\cite{Ichimaru1999} on Physionet\cite{Goldberger2000}.
+We analysed a part of the first recording of the MIT-BIH polysomnographic database \cite{Ichimaru99} on Physionet \cite{Goldberger00}.
 The ECG data was sampled at 250 Hz.
-At the $300$.\,s of the recording we selected a $160$\,s long segment to be analysed.
+A $160$\,s long segment was selected to be analysed, starting at $300$\,s of the recording.
 The embedding parameters were set by a manual procedure to $E_\mathrm{TOF}=3$ and $\tau=0.02$\,s.
-The embedding delay was set according to the first zero-crossing of the autocorrelation function, embedding dimension was determined by an iterative embedding process, where the intrinsic dimensionality\cite{Szepesvari2007} of the dataset was measured for various embedding dimensions (SFig\,\ref{fig:sup_polysomn_embed}).
+The embedding delay was set according to the first zero-crossing of the autocorrelation function, embedding dimension was determined by an iterative embedding process, where the intrinsic dimensionality \cite{Szepesvari07} of the dataset was measured for various embedding dimensions (Fig\,S9).
 The embedding dimension where the intrinsic dimensionality started to saturate was selected.
-For LOF, the embedding dimension was set higher ($E_\mathrm{LOF}=7$), because the results became more informative about the apnoe event.
+For LOF, the embedding dimension was set higher ($E_\mathrm{LOF}=7$), because the results became more informative about the apnea event.
 The neihgborhood size was set according to simulation results; we used a smaller neighborhood for TOF ($k=11$) and a large neighborhood for LOF ($k=200$).
 Moreover we set the event length to $M=5$\,s for TOF, corresponding to $3.125\%$ for LOF, which turned out to be a too loose condition.
 Therefore we used the more conservative $0.5\%$ threshold for LOF to get more informative results.